Homeopathy: Regulation and prevalence

 Homeopathy is fairly common in some countries while being uncommon in others; is highly regulated in some countries and mostly unregulated in others.
 It is practiced worldwide and professional qualifications and licences are needed in most countries.
 A 2019 WHO report found that 100 out of 133 Member States surveyed in 2012 acknowledged that their population used homeopathy, with 22 saying the practice was regulated and 13 providing health insurance coverage.
 In some countries, there are no specific legal regulations concerning the use of homeopathy, while in others, licences or degrees in conventional medicine from accredited universities are required.
 In 2001 homeopathy had been integrated into the national health care systems of many countries, including India, Mexico, Pakistan, Sri Lanka, and the United Kingdom.

 Regulation

 Some homeopathic treatment is covered by the public health service of several European countries, including Scotland, and Luxembourg.
 It used to be covered in France until 2021.
 In other countries, such as Belgium, homeopathy is not covered.
 In Austria, the public health service requires scientific proof of effectiveness in order to reimburse medical treatments and homeopathy is listed as not reimbursable, but exceptions can be made; private health insurance policies sometimes include homeopathic treatments.
 In 2018, Austria's Medical University of Vienna stopped teaching homeopathy.
 The Swiss government withdrew coverage of homeopathy and four other complementary treatments in 2005, stating that they did not meet efficacy and cost-effectiveness criteria, but following a referendum in 2009 the five therapies were reinstated for a further 6-year trial period.
 In Germany, homeopathic treatments are covered by 70 percent of government medical plans, and available in almost every pharmacy.
+In January 2024, German health minister Karl Lauterbach announced plans to withdraw all statutory health insurance coverage for homeopathic and anthroposophic treatments, citing a lack of scientific evidence for their efficacy.